lichtkind/Chart/Readme.md

     Carp 1.35 or higher

-    Optionally modules of the Graphics::ColorNames::* namespace are required if your color definitions call for them.
+    Optionally modules of the Graphics::ColorNames::* namespace are required if your color definitions calls for them.
+    (see Chart::Color for details)

     In future we might require optionally SVG 2.5 and List::Util.